Explain the Concept of ‘Options Premium’.

 The premium is composed of two main components: Intrinsic Value and Time Value (or Extrinsic Value).
 The premium is determined by factors like the underlying asset’s price, strike price, time to expiration, and volatility.

-What Is the Primary Difference between Intrinsic Value and Time Value in an Option’s Premium?
+What Is the Difference between an Option’s Intrinsic Value and Its Time Value at Expiration?